-Faculty mentors and Honors Program staff help the Scholars plan their educations and provide an early introduction to enriching activities, such as undergraduate research, study abroad, community service, internships, and service-learning experiences.
+Faculty mentors and Honors Program staff help the Alison Scholars, and all the other Distinguished Scholars, plan their educations and provide an early introduction to enriching activities, such as undergraduate research, study abroad, community service, internships, and service-learning experiences.

 At Delaware, all College of Arts and Sciences students must complete a liberal arts core known as "Breadth Requirements."
-While Alison Scholars must fulfill these requirements, they have greater freedom in the particular courses they choose; this freedom is designed to facilitate speedier entry into upper-level or graduate courses.
+While Alison Scholars must fulfill these requirements, with advisement they have greater freedom in the particular courses they choose; this freedom is designed to facilitate speedier entry into upper-level or graduate courses.